inistack/take_screenshots_puppeteer/README.md

-# Taking Screebshots in Puppeteer
+# Taking Screebshots with Puppeteer
 Learn how to take screenshots using the Node.js automation framework Puppeteer